 Second!

-Let that be a reality check as you go forth and test your site speed.
-Start bringing in the speed.
-Now!
+Let that be a reality check as you test your site speed.
+Start bringing in the speed now!

 Ain’t nobody got time for that:

-We live in an impatient world that needs things at the blink of an eyelid.
-Rising bandwidth speeds, reduced internet bills, apps for everything… Everything is moving at breakneck speed.
-So much to see in so less time!
+We live in an impatient world that needs things in the blink of an eyelid.
+Rising bandwidth speeds, reduced internet bills, apps for everything—everything is moving at breakneck speed.
+There is so much to see in so little time!

-This is the kind of users we’re catering to in the present day.
+This is the kind of users we’re catering to today.
 Page loading speed is the next step to lull your users into familiarising themselves with your website.

 Chief culprits when it comes to extending load times are heavy imagery.
-Always resize any image that goes up to the exact requirements, not a pixel more, not a pixel less.
+Always resize any image that goes up to the exact requirements, not a pixel more or less.

 Make use of tools like tinyjpg.com to compress images and supercharge those loading times.